 What about EC students?

 We are committed to continuing services for our students with individualized education plans.
-Families will be contacted soon by the Diverse Learners Team with more information about how these services will be provided remotely.
+Families will work with the Diverse Learners Team so these services can be provided remotely.

 What about my library books and field trip refunds?

-- The library is blocking all fines through April 15.
-If we are still closed at that date, the school will handle the return of any books in your children’s book bins and cubbies.
+The library is blocking all fines through their closure.
+If we are still closed, but the libraries re-open, the school will handle the return of any books in your children’s book bins and cubbies.
 You will need to return any books your child has with them, so check their backpacks!

 What is “social distancing”?